cmda-tt/course-22-23/week-2/README.md

 ### Thursday

 Today we'll continue on your research from tuesday.
+It is expected you make adequate choices and create or fetch the dataset you're going to visualize.

 ### Friday